Back to blog

 fclose($file);

-In this section, we’ll scrape quotes and authors from quotes.toscrape.com.
-It is a dummy website for learning the basics of scraping dynamic web pages.
+In this section, we’ll scrape quotes and authors from https://quotes.toscrape.com/js.
+This is a dummy website that uses JavaScript for rendering data, making it useful for learning how to scrape dynamic pages.

-To install Panther, open the terminal, navigate to the directory where you will be storing your source code, and run the following commands:
+To install Panther, open the terminal, navigate to your project directory, and run:

 composer require symfony/panther